 External Influencing Factors

 Harvesting techniques will need to be adapted accordingly to anticipate or prevent the falling of seeds on the ground, birds and other animals using them as a food source, as well as adverse weather conditions such as rain (or overhead watering) and hard frost that might affect the ripening and quality of the seeds on the crop.
 Strong winds should equally be taken into consideration as they might lead to seed dispersal on the ground.
-Those factors might therefore require harvesting earlier (i.e., before the rain) or later (at the risk of having seeds that are somewhat over-ripe) than scheduled, further drying plants/flower stalks by hanging them upside down or laying them down on a tarp in a protected and non-humid place until the seeds are ready for processing, or catching falling seeds adequately.
+Those factors might therefore require harvesting earlier (i.e., before the rain) or later than scheduled (at the risk of having seeds that are somewhat over-ripe), further drying plants/flower stalks by hanging them upside down or laying them down on a tarp in a protected and non-humid place until the seeds are ready for processing, or catching falling seeds adequately.

 Specific harvesting and processing techniques for each crop are discussed in Module VII.